deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Introduction
 ~~~~~~~~~~~~

-Dialog Flow Framework starts from creating conversational services,
+Dialog Flow Framework helps its users create conversational services, which is done by
-defining a specialized dialog graph that dictates the behavior of the dialog service.
+defining a specialized dialog graph that dictates the behaviour of the dialog service.
 This dialog graph essentially represents the dialog script that guides the conversation
-between the AI and the user.
+between the chat-bot and the user.

 The DFF leverages a specialized language known as a Domain-Specific Language (DSL)
 to enable developers to quickly write and comprehend dialog graphs.